Daily first-time positivity rates soar: State to 11.08%, Palm Beach County to 10.38%

 Florida's cases are 6.7 percent of the total infections in the U.S., which passed 19 million Sunday after 18 million Monday.
 The state comprises 6.5 percent of the U.S. population.

 Since the first two cases were announced nine months ago on March 1, Florida's total has surged to 6.0 percent of the state's 21.48 million population, 27th in cases per million.
-In average cases per 100,000 over the last seven days, Florida is ranked 34th at 43.0 with California No. 1 at 100.51, according to the Centers for Disease Control and Prevention.
+In average cases per 100,000 over the last seven days, Florida has risen to 24th at 45.7 with California No. 1 at 97, according to the Centers for Disease Control and Prevention.

 After the first two deaths in Florida were announced on March 6, which is 297 days, the death toll has reached 21,308 for an average of 72 per day -- fourth behind No. 1 New York, Texas and California.
 Florida's total including nonresidents is 21,613 which rose by 3 to 305.